anushamishra74/Playstore-Apps-Analysis-and-Visualization/README.md

 # Playstore-Apps-Analysis-and-Visualization
-This project aims on cleaning the dataset, analyze the given dataset, and mining informational quality insights.
+This project aims at cleaning and analyzing the given dataset.
 This project also involves visualizing the data to better and easily understand trends and different categories.

+# Tools and Technologies
+1. SQL (SSMS)
+2. POWER BI

 # Project Description
 This project will help you understand how a real-world database is analyzed